-- Context: Describe the problem or need to be addressed, and situate it in your departmental, institutional, demographic, and geographic context.
+- Context and Goal: Describe the problem or need to be addressed, and situate it in your departmental, institutional, demographic, and geographic context.
 Provide a rationale or hypothesis for why your approach makes sense.
 Succinctly describe the measurable goals of the BPC plan.

-- Target: Specify the intended population and provide clear demographic data on that population.
+- Target Population: Specify the intended population and provide clear demographic data on that population.

 - Strategy: Identify the specific activities to be conducted.
 Explain how the activities are tailored to the target audience.
 Show awareness of resources required along with the need to follow best or promising practices.
 Include a timeline.

-- Measurement and Dissemination: Include a plan for meaningful assessment to measure progress toward the stated BPC goals.
+- Evaluation: : Include a plan for meaningful assessment to measure progress toward the stated BPC goals.
 The scale of the assessment and evaluation plan will correspond to the scale of the BPC effort.
-Provide a strategy for sharing results of the implementation to allow others to learn about effective new models and strategies.

 Additional ideas to consider when creating your BPC plan include: